ccdcoe/CDMCS/Suricata/intro/README.md

 suricata -S /vagrant/custom.rules -r /vagrant/my.pcap -l logs/ -vvv -k none
 ```

-But the proper way to solve this probleb is by [disabling NIC offloading fucntions](/Suricata/intro#disable-nic-offloading) and then regenerating the pcap.
+But the proper way to solve this problem is by [disabling NIC offloading fucntions](/Suricata/intro#disable-nic-offloading) and then regenerating the pcap.

 Fast log is human-readable plaintext format from Snort days.